turtlebot/turtlebot4-user-manual/software/sensors.md

 ## Create® 3

 The Create® 3 comes with several sensors for safety, object detection, and odometry.
 For more information on the physical location of the sensors, read the Create® 3 [Hardware Overview](https://iroboteducation.github.io/create3_docs/hw/overview/).
-Hazards detected by the robot are published to the */hazard_detection* topic, although some sensors also have their own individual topics
+Hazards detected by the robot are published to the */hazard_detection* topic, although some sensors also have their own individual topics.

+When using these sensors with the Discovery Server network configuration, these topics must be enabled in the [`create3_republisher` launch parameters](https://github.com/iRobotEducation/create3_examples/blob/humble/create3_republisher/bringup/params.yaml).

 ### Cliff